Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 Unfortunately, it is Natalie's untimely death at the age of 43 that often takes precedence when talking about this talented star.
 In 1981, Natalie mysteriously disappeared from the yacht she and her husband, Robert Wagner, owned while they (and her friend Christopher Walken) were vacationing in Catalina.
 It was later discovered that she had somehow fallen into the water and tragically drowned.
 Since then, many theories have been made about what lead up to Natalie's death.
 However, this luminous star's life was worth so much more than her devastating death.
 It's the movies she left behind that represent her true legacy.
 That is exactly what we are going to focus on today.

-FYI: I chose the order of my Natalie Wood top 10 by considering each film's importance in Natalie’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
+I chose the order of my Natalie Wood top 10 by considering each film's importance in Natalie’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top 10).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Natalie Wood film is missing, feel free to post a comment explaining why you would recommend it.

 Top Ten Natalie Wood Films